meredithgenet1cs/gen_final_proj/README.md

 ## Study Background

-   This study used samples taken from multiple different sources such as the Lamprey river, Oyster River, and the Squamscott River. and analyzed through eDNA metabarcoding
+   This study used samples taken from multiple different sources such as the Lamprey river, Oyster River, and the Squamscott River. and analyzed through eDNA metabarcoding.
-   Metabarcoding is taking samples from the environment where DNA can be extracted and then amplifying it to readable levels using PCR primers
+   Metabarcoding is taking samples from the environment where DNA can be extracted and then amplifying it to readable levels using PCR primers.
-   This study compared fish species using the MiFish locus (or 12s) primers which are designed specifically for marine species
+   This study compared fish species using the MiFish locus (or 12s) primers which are designed specifically for marine species.
-   The data was analyzed using qiime2
+   The data was analyzed using qiime2.

 ## Methods